Joseph Morales (fighter)

-Joseph Morales (born August 22, 1994) is an American mixed martial artist who competed in the Flyweight division of the Ultimate Fighting Championship.
+Joseph Morales (born August 22, 1994) is an American mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship.
+As of November 18, 2025, he is #14 in the UFC flyweight rankings.

 Mixed martial arts career

 Early career

 In his MMA debut at WSOF 16, Joseph defeated Christian Espinosa via unanimous decision.
 Then he defeated Roque Reyes via TKO in the first round.
 At WFC 14, Joseph submitted Benji Gomez in the second round via rear naked choke.
 He also tapped out Gerald Bailey in round one via guillotine choke at GKO 4.
 Joseph submitted his next two opponents in Sammy Saunders and Gerald Bailey respectively.
 At GKO 8, he defeated Josh Paiva via unanimous decision, earning him the GKO Flyweight Championship.
 At CFFC 64 Joseph defeated Sean Santella via TKO in the second round and earned his ticket to the UFC in the process.

 Ultimate Fighting Championship

-Morales made his promotional debut on August 5, 2017 at UFC Fight Night: Pettis vs. Moreno, facing Roberto Sanchez.
+Morales made his promotional debut on August 5, 2017, at UFC Fight Night: Pettis vs. Moreno, facing Roberto Sanchez.
 He won the fight via a rear-naked choke in round one and earned a Performance of the Night bonus.

-On February 3, 2018 Morales faced Deiveson Figueiredo at UFC Fight Night: Machida vs. Anders.
+On February 3, 2018, Morales faced Deiveson Figueiredo at UFC Fight Night: Machida vs. Anders.
 He lost the fight via technical knockout in round two.

-Morales faced Eric Shelton on November 10, 2018 at UFC Fight Night: Korean Zombie vs. Rodríguez.
+Morales faced Eric Shelton on November 10, 2018, at UFC Fight Night: Korean Zombie vs. Rodríguez.
 He lost the fight via split decision.

 After losing his last two fights, Morales got released from the UFC in May 2019.